It has been a bit of a rough year for my Daughter, with one health scare after another.

 When we were at the hospital having her eye tumour checked, they asked us lots of health questions like are there any white patches on her skin?
 Anything unusual happening to her?
 I remembered the pale white patch on her right leg, that we thought was from a fall that did not heal properly.
 They then told me they would refer me to another specialist to have this checked out.

 Then a phone call from the GP surgery can we pop down to see the Doc.
 Nothing to worry about, they always seem to say!
-One of the blood tests came back with a equivocal result for Coeliac Disease.
+One of the blood tests came back with an equivocal result for Coeliac Disease.
 What the hell is that??
 Was my first thought.
-Apparently it is a result that is neither positive or negative.
+Apparently, it is a result that is neither positive or negative.
 So more blood tests needed.

 Last week when we were driving home from our holiday.
 Yep 5 days away eating all you can eat.
 We got a call from the hospital.
 Two more test for Coeliac had come back positive and we would be getting referred to the City hospital for some advice/treatment.